hkandjimi/hkandjimi.github.io/README.md

-**hkandjimi-max.github.io**\
+**hkandjimi.github.io**\
-Personal Page for Herman Kandjimi following the Jekyll:al-folio theme from github
+Personal Page for Herman Kandjimi following the Jekyll:al-folio theme from GitHub